 Allergist Sandra Hong, MD, says being cooped up in the house can actually make matters worse for people with indoor allergies for three main reasons:

 - Dust mites.
 “Dust mites can actually end up being in your pillows, your mattress, your box-springs, your carpeting,” Dr. Hong says.
-“And if you have a humidifier going at greater than 50 percent humidity, that will actually make dust mites grow faster so you’ll have a lot more of them.”
+“And if you have a humidifier going at greater than 50% humidity, that will actually make dust mites grow faster so you’ll have a lot more of them.”
 People with dust mite allergies typically wake up in the morning feeling stuffy because they’ve been sleeping on a surface to which they’re allergic all night long.
 Use dust mite covers on your pillows, mattresses and box-springs and wash your linens (and stuffed animals) in hot water (over 130 degrees) and dry on hot heat.